carter-csyu/study/javascript/README.md

 **WeakMap and WeakSet**
 - `WeakMap` - a variant of `Map` that allows only objects as keys and removes them once become inaccessible by other means.
-  - It does not support operations on the structure as a whole: noe `size`, no `clear()`, no iterations.
+  - It does not support operations on the structure as a whole: no `size`, no `clear()`, no iterations.
 - `WeakSet` - is a variant of `Set` that only stores objects and removes them once they become inaccessible by other means.
   - Also does not support `size/clear()` and iterations.